How the P-N Junction, Depletion Region and Barrier Potential are Formed

 The layer of excess electrons in the p-type material and holes in n-type material forms a depletion region.

 The voltage of the electric field is called the barrier potential.
-For electrons to cross the depletion region, they need voltage that is equal to or above the barrier potential.
+For electrons to cross the depletion region, they need a voltage that is equal to or above the barrier potential.

 Barrier Potential